anvetsu/reo/docs/recip.md

 ; [1:2700 2:2950 3:1120]
 ```

-A resuable version of this sum and group-by function could defined as:
+A reusable version of this sum and group-by function could defined as:

 ```lisp
 ? sum_grp:partial(group `+` 0)